Trodelvy® (sacituzumab govitecan-hziy)

 The recommended dosage modifications for IRRs are provided in Table 1.

 Table 1.
-Dose Modifications for IRRs1
+Dosage Modifications for IRRs1

 Severity